HAND Me the Data: Fast Robot Adaptation via Hand Path Retrieval: : Fast Robot Adaptation via Hand Path Retrieval

 We aim to enable fast, data-efficient learning of the task demonstrated in $\handdata$.
 To this end, we first pretrain a task-agnostic base policy $\pi_{\text{base}}$ on $\playdata$ with standard behavior cloning (BC) loss.
 While our approach is compatible with any policy architecture, we use action-chunked transformer policies~\citep{zhao2023learning} due to their suitability for low-parameter fine-tuning and strong performance in long-horizon imitation learning~\citep{zhao23aloha, zhao2024alohaunleashedsimplerecipe, haldar2024baku, black2024pi0}.

 \textbf{Adapting to $\retrieveddata$.} To rapidly adapt to a new task with minimal data, we leverage parameter-efficient fine-tuning using \emph{task-specific adapters}—small trainable modules that modulate the behavior of the frozen base policy.
 Adapter-based methods have shown promise in few-shot imitation learning~\citep{liang2022transformer, liu2024tail}, making them ideal for our limited retrieved dataset $\retrieveddata$.
-Following the findings of \citet{liu2024tail}, we specifically insert LoRA layers~\citep{hu2022lora} into the transformer blocks of $\pi_{\text{base}}$.
-These are low-rank trainable matrices (typically $0.1\%$–$2\%$ of the base policy's parameters) inserted between the attention and feedforward layers (see \Cref{fig:method}, LoRA Layers).
-During fine-tuning, we keep $\pi_{\text{base}}$ frozen and update only the parameters of these LoRA layers, $\theta$, using $\retrieveddata$.
+Specifically, we insert LoRA layers~\citep{hu2022lora} into the transformer blocks of $\pi_{\text{base}}$.
+These are low-rank trainable matrices (about $0.1\%$–$2\%$ of $\pi_{\text{base}}$'s parameters) inserted between the attention and feedforward layers (see \Cref{fig:method}, LoRA Layers).
+During fine-tuning, we update only the parameters of these LoRA layers, $\theta$, using $\retrieveddata$.

 \textbf{Loss Re-Weighting.} While our retrieval mechanism identifies sub-trajectories relevant to the target task, not all will be equally useful.
-To prioritize the most behaviorally aligned examples, we reweight the BC loss with an exponential term $\in (0, \infty)$ following Advantage-Weighted Regression~\citep{peng2019advantage}, where each sub-trajectory is weighted based on its similarity (from S-DTW) to the hand demonstration.
-Intuitively, this upweights the loss of the most relevant examples in $\retrieveddata$ and conversely downweights those that are less relevant.
+Following prior work~\citep{sridhar2025regent, xie2025data, sridhar2025ricladdingincontextadaptability}, we reweight the BC loss with an exponential term $\in (0, \infty)$ (similar to AWR~\citep{peng2019advantage}), where each sub-trajectory is weighted based on its S-DTW similarity to the hand demonstration.
+Intuitively, this upweights the loss of the most relevant examples in $\retrieveddata$ and downweights those that are less relevant.
 Finally, because trajectory cost scales vary depending on the task being retrieved and the features being used for S-DTW, we rescale the S-DTW costs $C_{i, \text{path}}$ to a fixed range.
 For each $\tau_i \in \retrieveddata$, its weight $e^{-C_{i, \text{path}}}$ is scaled to between $[0.01, 100]$, where the normalization term comes from the sum of costs of all trajectories in $\retrieveddata$.
-Our final training loss is:
+Let the normalized weight for a trajectory be $w_i = \exp(-C_{i, \text{path}})$ and the behavioral cloning loss be $L_i(a,o) = -\log \pi_{\theta}(a \mid o)$.
+The total loss is then the weighted average over the dataset $\mathcal{D}$: